William Paulet Carey: Disaffected United Irishman

 Carey did not fit easily into the Dublin Society.
 He was unusual in the United Irishmen, for example, in that he took the side of the journeymen in the contemporary labour agitation.
 Politically, he was aligned with James Napper Tandy and John Binns.

 In November 1792 Carey reprinted from the United Irishmen's Northern Star, published in Belfast, a paragraph on local rejoicing at the outcome of the Battle of Valmy, and Arthur Wolfe warned him of a prosecution for seditious libel.
 The printing of Drennan's Address in December caused Carey further trouble with the Dublin administration.
 His creditors called in their debts, he sold the Star to Randal McAllister, and went into hiding.
 An attempt to get help from the United Irishmen led to his arrest and release on bail in March 1793.
 With a wife and a family he could not easily flee the country.

-Expecting more support from the Society than he received, Carey complained in letter sent under a pseudonym to, and was expelled from the Society in November 1793.
+Expecting more support from the Society than he received, Carey complained in a letter sent under a pseudonym to and was expelled from the Society in November 1793.
 This move followed exhaustive attempts by Carey to have the Society stand bail for him (so that he could leave without requiring his friends to pay the surety).
 Durey argues that Carey accurately analysed the use of the existing funds, to support leaders of higher social rank than he had.

 A government agent working undercover in the Society convinced William to testify against Drennan with a generous offer of compensation.
 In 1794 he was the chief witness in the treason trial of Drennan.
 On that occasion, he identified himself as a United Irishman, and may well have felt that in testifying to Drennan's authorship he was not entirely betraying his own democratic ideals.
 Michael Durey suggests that Carey was hostile to elite leadership in the Dublin Society whether it was from Catholic Committee members or from the "Inner Society", "Protestant but National", that Drennan had formed as a hedge against a Catholic sell-out of political reform in favour of emancipation alone.
 Carey was furiously cross-examined by John Philpot Curran, but according to Durey, Carey had done nothing to embroider the truth.
 Drennan was nonetheless acquitted.